FAQ's

 When is deep abdominal massage not suitable?

-In some circumstances it may be necessary to obtain consent from your GP, or any other specialists you are receiving care from, before receiving any deep tissue massage treatment.
+In some circumstances it may be necessary to obtain consent from your GP, or any other specialists you are receiving care from, before receiving any deep tissue massage therapy.

 Deep abdominal work is not appropriate during pregnancy.